 - USCIS will not approve any new Form I-131 applications for DACA advance parole received after September 5, 2017

 - Will administratively close all pending Form I-131 applications for DACA advance parole not approved before September 5, 2017, and refund the applicant's filing fee

-Even before September 5, 2017, reentry to the United States could never be guaranteed, even with advance parole authorization and the approval of a university or education abroad office.
-NAFSA strongly encourages DACAmented students to seek the advice of an immigration attorney to weigh this risk before departing the United States to participate in a study abroad program.
+Even before the halting of DACA advance parole adjudication reentry to the United States could never be guaranteed, even with advance parole authorization and the approval of a university or education abroad office.
+NAFSA strongly encourages DACAmented students to seek the advice of an immigration attorney to weigh this risk before departing the United States.
 DACA students with an approved grant of advance parole who are currently abroad or are considering traveling abroad should also consult with their immigration lawyer about returning to or departing the United States.

 Considering options for the future

 What's in store for the future for DACA students?
 Since the outset of the DACA program, NAFSA has encouraged members to advise students interested in DACA benefits to seek the counsel of an experienced immigration lawyer.
 That advice is even more important now.
 An experienced immigration lawyer can help sift through possible scenarios, weigh risks, and evaluate the person's individual situation.

 DACA students may also be concerned about whether the information they provided as part of their DACA applications will be used for enforcement purposes once their DACA benefits end.
 You may want to share the following DHS FAQs with students to discuss with their lawyer: